aws/sagemaker-python-sdk/doc/overview.rst

 This returns a predictor the same way an ``Estimator`` does when ``deploy()`` is called.
 You can now get inferences just like with any other model deployed on Amazon SageMaker.

 A full example is available in the `Amazon SageMaker examples repository <https://github.com/awslabs/amazon-sagemaker-examples/tree/master/advanced_functionality/mxnet_mnist_byom>`__.

+You can also find this notebook in the **Advanced Functionality** section of the **SageMaker Examples** section in a notebook instance.
+For information about using sample notebooks in a SageMaker notebook instance, see `Use Example Notebooks <https://docs.aws.amazon.com/sagemaker/latest/dg/howitworks-nbexamples.html>`__ in the AWS documentation.

 Consuming SageMaker Model Packages
 ==================================